fbraem/mqweb/docs/configure.md

 directory of it, and must have the same base name as the executable, with one of the following extensions: *.properties*, *.ini* or *.xml*.
 The *.properties* file, if it exists, is loaded first, followed by the *.ini* file and the *.xml* file.
-If the MQWeb is built in debug mode (the \_DEBUG preprocessor macro is defined) and the base name of the appication executable ends with a 'd', a config file without the 'd' ending its base name is also found.
+When MQWeb is built in debug mode (the \_DEBUG preprocessor macro is defined) and the base name of the appication executable ends with a 'd', a config file without the 'd' ending as its base name is also found.
 For example:
 "MQWebd.exe", built in debug mode, then MQWeb will automatically find a configuration file named *MQWeb.properties* if it exists and if *MQWebd.properties* cannot be found.